 When I was at grammar school I used to write letters a lot.
 I used to have at least one penpal on each and every continent there is (well, almost) and I used to love it.
 Coming home from school the first thing I’d do was run to the post box and check for new letters.
 Sometimes my mum would even ring me on my break to tell me that someone sent me a box with gifts – just imagine the excitement!
 Having penpals made me so happy – it helped me improve my English, it was my creative outlet, it was an easy way to socialise for a girl living in a tiny village in the middle of the Czech Republic.
-And I suppose in a way penpalling has carried on throughout my life – I used to write short stories, all my school literature projects were letters to famous people, I started a blog.
+And I suppose in a way my hobbies such as penpalling has carried on throughout my life – I used to write short stories, all my school literature projects were letters to famous people, I started a blog.

 🚴 Why don’t people have hobbies anymore?